Ipswich Central appoints new directors as town centre work continues

 - 5 Mark Murphy to step down as host of BBC Radio Suffolk breakfast show

-- 10 Perfect weather brings out hundreds to Ipswich Dragon Boat races
+- 10 Local group wants to convert toilet block in Ipswich park

 Terry Baxter, Ipswich Central’s chairman, added: “Our commitment to support businesses and the people of Ipswich requires a strong team of people, and we are thrilled to welcome Elma and Nick to the board.
-They both offer exceptional commercial experience, whilst being fully committed to driving Ipswich forward as residents themselves.”
+They both offer exceptional commercial experience, whilst being fully committed to driving Ipswich forward.”

 Ipswich Central's aim is to make Ipswich town centre a vibrant place for living, working, studying and visiting.